ITU-BDSA23-GROUP10/Chirp/docs/report.md

 ![Illustration of the _Chirp!_ data model as UML class diagram.](domain_model_UML.png)

 ## Architecture — In the small
+### Chirp.core Layer:
+The core layer is where we place our interfaces and DTO.
+This layer is oblivious to external concerns such as the database context(infrastructure) or razer pages(Web).

+Structure:
+Chirp.Core
+├── CheepCreateDTO.cs
+├── CheepDTO.cs
+├── FollowDTO.cs
+├── ReactionDTO.cs
+├── IAuthorRepository.cs
+├── ICheepRepository.cs
+├── IFollowRepository.cs
+├── IReactionRepository.cs
+└── IUserRepository.cs

+### Chirp.Infrastructure Layer:
+The Infrastructure layer is responsible for implementing the details of the database and Initializing the database.
+Database creation and migrations are constructed here with EF core and the Models.

+Structure:
+Chirp.Infrastructure
+<br/>├── ChirpDBContext.cs
+<br/>├── DbInitializer.cs
+<br/>├── ChirpRepository
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;├── AuhorRepository.cs
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;├── CheepRepository.cs
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;├── FollowsRepository.cs
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;├── ReactionRepository.cs
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;└── UserRepository.cs
+<br/>└── Models
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;├── Author.cs
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;├── Cheep.cs
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;├── Follows.cs
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;├── Reaction.cs
+<br/>&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;└── User.cs

+### Chirp.Web Layer:
+The Web Layer is where the UI interface is placed, and as such have all the cshtml file with their corresponding cs file.
+Within the program.cs is where the dependencies are built to the others layers.

+Structure:
+Chirp.Web
+<br/>├── Pages (cshtml and cs files)
+<br/>├── ViewComponents
+<br/>├── AsyncLock.cs
+<br/>├── PagesData.cs
+<br/>└── Program.cs

+The Onion Architecture provides a clear separation of concerns and upholds the  Dependency Inversion Principle by keeping every layer unaware of the layer above itself.
+This layered approach facilitates testability by decoupled components, so each can be tested in isolation.
+The architecture hereby enables a stronger use of dependency injection to ensure that

 ## Architecture of deployed application